State-Augmented Graphs for Circular Economy Triage: Methodology

+where $\tilde{v}^{\prime}$ is the state that taking edge $e$ leads to.
 The general approach to problem definition is now discussed which illustrates the framework's practical application and recursive structure.
-A simple deterministic solver is provided, along with the admission function for the constraints discussed above.
+A simple deterministic solver (Algorithm \ref{alg:solver}) is provided, along with the admission function (Algorithm \ref{alg:admissible}) for the constraints discussed below.
 Then, in section \ref{sec:workedEx}, example values are assigned to perform the hierarchical triage of EVs, with emphasis on battery modules and subsystem-level recursion.

 Algorithm \ref{alg:solver}'s recursive structure allows for comparison of taking the same or different routes now or later.
 As in, it captures the case where the resale of components is more valuable than the remanufacture or resale of the whole assembly.